 Now you can see the created topic on Kafka by running the list topic command:

-Kafka also has a command-line consumer to read data from Kafka cluster and display messages to standard output:
+Kafka also has a command-line consumer to read data from the Kafka cluster and display messages to standard output:

 Congratulations!
 You have successfully installed Apache Kafka.
 Thanks for using this tutorial for installing Install Kotlin Compiler on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Apache Kafkaweb site.
+For additional help or useful information, we recommend you check the official Apache Kafkaweb site.